About

 What is organic farming?

-Well, let's understand the word organic.
-In a word organic simply means "Natural".
-When it comes to gardening and raising animals it just means that we leave it the way God made it.
-Simply unadulterated and in its natural form.
+I've heard many people say that the whole organic "thing" is just a gimmick.
+Well, let’s take a moment to understand the word "organic."
+In a word, organic simply means "natural."
+When it comes to gardening and raising animals, it just means we leave things the way God made them—unadulterated and in their natural form.

 In short, we don’t use chemicals or anything man-made on our farm.
 Our animals eat only organic feed and are never given medications.

-So, it's up to you.
-All I can say is that since I've adopted an organic diet I don't go to the doctors as much and we are healthier and have way more energy than we did when we were younger and ate those things.
-You just have to decide what's best for your own family.
-Or as I like to tell people, "Sure, organic is more costly, but it's cheaper than copays, medications, and Cancer".
+So, it’s up to you.
+All I can say is that since I’ve adopted an organic diet, I don’t go to the doctors as much, and we are healthier and have way more energy than we did when we were younger and ate those things.
+You just have to decide what’s best for your own family.
+Or, as I like to tell people, "Sure, organic is more costly, but it’s cheaper than copays, medications, and cancer."

 Not convinced?
 Read our blogs on the subject.